How are basal and squamous cell skin cancers found?

-If you or your doctor finds something that doesn’t look normal, certain tests may be used to find out if it is cancer or something else.
+If you or your doctor finds something that doesn’t look normal, your doctor will do exams and tests to find out if it is cancer or something else.
 If it is skin cancer, more tests may be done to find out if it has spread to other places.

 History and physical exam

 Your doctor will ask you when the mark on your skin first appeared, whether it has changed in size or the way it looks, and if it has caused any symptoms (pain, itching, bleeding, etc.).
-You may also be asked about past exposures to causes of skin cancer (including sunburns and tanning) and if you or anyone in your family has had skin cancer.
+You may also be asked about past exposures to causes of skin cancer (including sunburns and the use of tanning beds) and if you or anyone in your family has had skin cancer.

 During the exam, the doctor will note the size, shape, color, and texture of the area in question, and whether there is bleeding or scaling.
 He or she may check the rest of your body for spots and moles that could be related to cancer.
 The doctor may also check nearby lymph nodes (bean-shaped collections of immune system cells) to feel if they are larger or firmer than usual.
 This could mean the cancer has spread to the nodes.

 If you see your regular doctor, you may be referred to a doctor called a dermatologist.
 This doctor has special training in skin diseases and will look at the area more closely.
 He or she may use a special magnifying lens (a dermatoscope) to see spots on the skin.
-Sometimes a thin layer of oil is used with this test.
 Pictures of the spot may be taken.